MetPX/sarracenia/_sources/How2Guides/source.rst.txt

   looking at ssh configuration files. just configure ssh to work, and sarracenia will as well.

-So now the command line for sr_post is just the url for ddsr to retrieve the file on grumpy::
+So now the command line for sr3_post is just the url for ddsr to retrieve the file on grumpy::

-  sr_post -post_broker amqp://guest:guest@localhost/ -post_base_dir /var/www/posts/ \
+  sr3_post -post_broker amqp://guest:guest@localhost/ -post_base_dir /var/www/posts/ \
   -post_base_url http://localhost:81/frog.dna

   2016-01-20 14:53:49,014 [INFO] Output AMQP  broker(localhost) user(guest) vhost(/)